Configuring the Apache web server for Raven OAuth2¶

 This guide is written assuming you have completed the first steps guide, that you have had some experience with the Linux command line and have configured an Apache web server before.

 In order to add Raven authentication to a website you will need to make sure that the mod_auth_openidc is Apache module is installed on your server.
-If you are running a Debian or Ubuntu server this is provided by the libapache2-mod-auth-openidc package which can be installed via apt-get.
-Other Linux distributions will require an alternative install command, such as yum install mod_auth_openidc.
+If you are running a Debian or Ubuntu server this is provided by the libapache2-mod-auth-openidc package which can be installed via apt-get

 In this guide we will make use of a pre-built Docker container based on Ubuntu.